-Logging on to the Industrial L2+ Managed Switch
+■ Logging on to the Managed Switch

-1. Use Chrome 98.0.xxx or above Web browser.
+1. Use Microsoft Edge or above Web browser.
 Enter the factory-default IP address to access the Web interface.
-The factory-default IP address is as follows:
+The factory-default IP address is shown as follows:

-https://192.168.0.100
+http://192.168.0.100

-When the following login screen appears, please enter the default username "admin" with password "admin" (or the username/password you have changed via console) to login the main screen of Industrial L2+ Managed Switch.
+When the following login screen appears, please enter the default username "admin" with password "admin" (or the username/password you have changed via console) to log in the main screen of Managed Switch.
 The login screen in Figure 4-1-2 appears.